kebaldwi/DNAC-TEMPLATES/README.md

 ## DCLOUD as a LAB
 ### Overview
-To help aid customers toward success with DNA Center Automation, You may utilize the above labs as they have been designed to work within DCLOUD's [Cisco Enterprise Networks Hardware Sandbox](https://dcloud2-sjc.cisco.com/content/catalogue?search=Enterprise%20Networks%20Hardware%20Sandbox&screenCommand=openFilterScreen) Lab.
-This allows you to run these labs and gives not only an environment to try the various code, but to develop and export your own code for use in production.
-This give the customer an environment where they can safely POC/POV methods and steps without harming their own production environments.
-This also negaes the need for shipping equipment, lead times, and licensing issues needed to get moving rapidly.
+As a quick start with DNA Center Automation, you may utilize the above labs in conjuction with DCLOUD's sandbox [Cisco Enterprise Networks Hardware Sandbox](https://dcloud2-sjc.cisco.com/content/catalogue?search=Enterprise%20Networks%20Hardware%20Sandbox&screenCommand=openFilterScreen) Lab.
+This allows you to run these labs and gives not only an environment to try the various code samples, but also to develop and export your own code for use in your production environment.
+DCLOUD  provides for rapid and safe POC/POV on-demand environment without impacting production environments.
+DCLOUD also negates the need for shipping equipment, associated lead times, and licensing issues associated with setting up your own private testing environment.
 Please do adhere to the best practices for the DCLOUD environment when using it.

-The environment allows for use with a web-based browser client for VPN-less connectivity, access as well as AnyConnect VPN client connectivity for those who prefer it.
-The labs are hosted out of our San Jose Facility and so you would choose sessions from US West.
+DCLOUD allows for use with a web-based browser client for VPN-less connectivity, as well as AnyConnect VPN client connectivity for those who prefer it.
+The labs are hosted in Cisco San Jose Facility (Select US West Region when scheduling in DCLOUD).
 Choose the Cisco Enterprise Network Sandbox version you prefer.
 To access this or any other content, including demonstrations, labs, and training in Cloud please work with your Cisco Account team or Cisco Partner Account Team directly.
 Your Account teams will make sure the session is scheduled and shared for you to use.
 Once booked follow the guide within Github to complete the tasks adhering to the best practices of the dCLOUD environment.

 ## Examples
 These examples must be used with two conditions: